hkust-taco/hmloc/hmloc-codebase-doc.md

 ## Overview

-The codebase of HM<sup>ℓ</sup> has all basic components of a static type checker: lexer, parser, typer (but no code generation).
+The codebase of HM<sup>ℓ</sup> (HMloc) has all basic components of a type checker: lexer, parser, typer (but no code generation).
-For testing, there is a web demo of HMloc as well as a test suite.
+For testing, there is a test suite and a web demo.

 We now give a high-level introduction to each compiler component and its correspondence to our Scala sources.
 Note that source file paths are rooted in `/shared/src/main/scala/hmloc`.

 ## Lexing

 Class `Lexer` in `Lexer.scala` is the lexer class.
-It takes an `origin` object, which contains the original source string together with the source file name, the number of the first line, and some helper functions.
+It takes an `origin` object which contains the original source string together with the source file name, the number of the first line, and some helper functions. **Each token has information about the source code location where it was introduced.**

 Scala native types are used as token types.

 ### Parsing

 Class `OcamlParser` in `OcamlParser.scala` is the parser class.
 It uses parser combinators functions to parse a subset of OCaml syntax.
-It consumes the source and produces syntax data types.
-Method `pgrm` splits the souce by the separator into blocks that parsed by `toplvl` method.
-It allows type declarations, function declarations or other terms.
+It consumes the source and produces terms.
+Method `pgrm` splits the source by the separator into blocks that are parsed by `toplvl` method. `toplvl` parses type declarations, function declarations or other terms.

-File `syntax.scala` contains surface syntax data types of HMloc which are *immutable*, different from internal representations in the typer for later type inference.
+File `syntax.scala` contains surface syntax data types of HMloc which are *immutable*, and different from internal representations in the typer for later type inference.
 Here we introduce several surface syntax data types: